 What is the St. Louis Economic Development Partnership’s role?

 The St. Louis Economic Development Partnership is the lead organization serving as the “backbone” for the Promise Zone, with support from the St. Louis Development Corporation.
 This role includes coordinating partners, engaging the community and ensuring accountability in meeting our Promise Zone goals.
-In order to sustain this project, a governance structure has been established.

 Who are the partner organizations and what are their roles?